ibexa/documentation-developer/docs/tutorials/platform_beginner/7_customize_login_and_register_forms.md

 # Step 7 - Customizing the user forms

-We want to have a consistent design over our web site.
-When using the pagelayout for the register forms, you see the design of your website.
+We want to have a consistent design in our web site.
+When using the pagelayout for the register forms, you see the same design as the rest of the website.
 We want to welcome our new users with a pretty register page.

 We want to have a consistent design over our web site.
 When using the register form, it was a raw HTML form without any styling on it.
 We want to welcome our new users with a pretty register page.